OG-Hunter/seditiontracker.github.io-/docs/_suspects/daryl-johnson.md

 perpwalk:
 quote: "I was there the media story is completely crap"
 title: Daryl Johnson charged on June 4, 2021
-description: Click for latest case details.
-Suspects innocent until proven guilty.
+description: Convicted on January 1, 2022.
+Click for latest case details.
 author: seditiontrack
 layout: suspect
 published: true